ZunnoorainUsman/Inventory-Log-Maintenance-System/README.md

-# Task 05 – Inventory Log Maintenance System
+# Inventory Log Maintenance System

 This task was assigned to me to practice file handling in C++, especially working with CSV files, updating records, and keeping data consistent using temporary files.